Stock market today: Wall Street claws back some losses ahead of a big week for earnings reports

 Even more pressure than usual is on companies broadly to deliver fatter profits and revenue.
 That’s because the other big factor that sets stock prices, interest rates, looks unlikely to offer much help in the near term.

+Stocks generally look more expensive, in part because of a frenzy on Wall Street around anything related to artificial-intelligence technology.
+Some analysts are suggesting stock prices could keep steaming ahead as the mania builds even higher around AI, but Stifel's Barry Bannister and Thomas Carroll point to some signs that “the speculative fever would break” for tech, including a possible top for the price of bitcoin.
+They suggest market caution well into the year's third quarter, which stretches from July through September.

+Bitcoin remains below its peak set a month ago, but it rose Monday.

-The yield on the 10-year Treasury inched up to 4.64% from 4.63% late Friday.
-The two-year Treasury yield, which moves more closely with expectations for the Fed, slipped to 4.97% from 4.99%.
+In the bond market, the yield on the 10-year Treasury was holding steady at 4.63%.
+The two-year Treasury yield, which moves more closely with expectations for the Fed, slipped to 4.97% from 4.99% late Friday.

 In markets abroad, stocks rose 1.8% in Hong Kong but fell 0.7% in Shanghai after the People’s Bank of China kept its 1-year and 5-year loan prime rates unchanged.
 The Chinese central bank is waiting to see if more stimulus is needed after the economy expanded at a faster-than-expected rate in the first three months of the year, according to analysts.